scttnlsn/dandelion/README.md

     $ dandelion deploy

 This will deploy the local `HEAD` revision to the location specified in the config file.
-Dandelion keeps track of the most recently deployed revision so that only files which have changed since the last deployment need to be transferred.
+Dandelion keeps track of the currently deployed revision so that only files which have been added/changed/deleted need to be transferred.

-You can also specify an arbitrary revision you wish to deploy and Dandelion will determine which files need to be transferred.
+You can specify the revision you wish to deploy and Dandelion will determine which files need to be transferred:

     $ dandelion deploy <revision>